 One of the fundamental goals of the Land Use Element is "to preserve and enhance the residential character of existing neighborhoods and provide for new residential development consistent with the city's character and urban form."
-To help achieve this goal, the Land Use Element includes a series of policies, three of which are listed below followed by a Staff response:
+To help achieve this goal, the Land Use Element includes a series of policies, three of which are listed below followed by a staff response:

 LU-3.1 The City shall provide for the efficient development and redevelopment of land within the RUL in order to allow job and housing growth through the end of the planning period.

-Staff believes the proposed project provides an efficient housing development that will provide housing for a variety of income levels on an underutilized parcel of land.
-The 16 new housing units will also assist the City in achieving its goals in the Housing Element relating to Napa's Regional Fair Share Needs Allocation (RHNA).
+Staff believes the proposed 16 unit development provides an efficient housing development that will provide housing for a variety of income levels on an underutilized parcel of land.
+The development will also assist the City in achieving its goals as provided in the Housing Element and the State Housing & Community Development (HCD) as part of Napa's regional fair share needs allocation (RHNA).